SmithCollege/a4-diy-calculator-frankie/README.md

 This assignment does lend itself to more visual prototyping, so please feel free to go this route.
 Are you including slides, pseudocode, comments, or something else?

+I had a sample problem I did step by step as a model. but i didn't take a photo.